-There are currently no decks for this class/archetype since the release of the Tempest of the Gods expansion, check back soon :)
+There are currently no decks for this class/archetype since the release of the Wonderland Dreams expansion, check back soon :)

 Discard Dragon is very different than other dragon builds.
 It has many powerful effects at its disposal but at a cost.
 Many of those effects require you to discard a card from your hand (hence the name of the deck).
 If you are looking for a very interesting take on dragon decks, give this one a try!